UniversalDependencies/docs/_es-overview/morphology.md

 # Morphology

-This document is a placeholder for the language-specific overview of guidelines for part-of-speech tags and features.

 Token level morphology features and lemmas have been added automatically using the parsers/taggers in Bohnet et al. 2013* trained on the Ancora** treebank and converted automatically to UD standards.

 Various heuristics have been added to improve the output of the tagger, fix obvious errors and add features that